zamfi/cca-programming-electronics-spring-2015/README.md

        }
        ```

+    4. Replace the potentiometer on pin `A1` with a sensing resistor of your choice in a voltage divider -- you can use an LDR like in the previous example, or a force-sensitive resistor, or a thermistor, or...
+A digital multimeter may help in picking the right corresponding resistor.

-    4. Modify the Processing code so that it draws a graph of the value of the second coordinate only (that is, the number that changes when you rotate the potentiometer that you've connected to pin `A1`).
+    5. Modify the Processing code so that it draws a graph of the value of the second coordinate only (that is, the number that changes when you rotate the potentiometer that you've connected to pin `A1`).

        You'll need to modify the `drawNextLine` function so that it doesn't draw a line from `x`,`y` to `oldX`,`oldY` anymore.
 Instead, it will use a slowly-increasing `x` coordinate.
+Try these two changes:

-Create a new variable called `columnPosition` and use that instead of `x` in the `line` function.
-Then increase `columnPosition` a little bit on every frame.
+       1. Create a new variable called `columnPosition` and use that instead of `x` in the `line` function.

+       2. Increase `columnPosition` a little bit on every frame.

-    5. **Challenge**: Also graph the value of the first coordinate!
+    6. **Challenge**: Also graph the value of the first coordinate!

   Homework: Practice programming and finish homework 4 if you haven't yet!
 (Especially the code tracing exercise.)